auroraanna/annaaurora.eu/README.md

 ## Contributing

-If you have something that you think should be on this website please open an issue at <https://codeberg.org/papojari/papojari.codeberg.page/issues> so we can discuss it further.
+If you have something that you think should be on this website please open an issue at <https://codeberg.org/annaaurora/annaaurora.eu/issues> so we can discuss it further.

 ## License

-©️ 2022 papojari
+©️ 2022 Anna Aurora Neugebauer

 By default everything in this repository is licensed under the [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode).
 [Here](https://creativecommons.org/licenses/by-sa/4.0/) is human-readable summary of the license.